Erdizah/Praktikum-Pemrograman/readme.md

 # 🚀 OmahTI Profit Scaling Project

 ## 📝 Project Overview
-**OmahTI Profit Scaling Project** adalah platform layanan konsultasi digital yang ditujukan untuk membantu bisnis kecil dan pemimpin organisasi mahasiswa dalam mengidentifikasi kebutuhan, menyusun strategi, dan mengimplementasikan solusi teknologi sesuai tantangan mereka.
-Proyek ini dikembangkan oleh tim **Neural Network** sebagai bagian dari OTI Internship Month, dengan tujuan utama menghadirkan solusi menyeluruh mulai dari analisis kebutuhan hingga pengembangan produk dan ekspansi.
+**OmahTI Profit Scaling Project** is a digital consulting service platform designed to assist small businesses and student organization leaders in identifying their needs, formulating strategies, and implementing technological solutions tailored to their unique challenges.
+This project was developed by the **Neural Network** team as part of the OTI Internship Month, with the main goal of delivering end-to-end solutions—from needs analysis to product development and expansion.

-## 🎯 Tujuan
+## 🎯 Objectives
-- Membantu organisasi dan bisnis kecil dalam menyusun strategi digital melalui konsultasi yang terstruktur.
+- To assist organizations and small businesses in formulating digital strategies through structured consultations.
-- Memberikan layanan menyeluruh dari proses identifikasi kebutuhan hingga ekspansi.
+- To provide comprehensive services from needs identification to expansion.
-- Menyediakan kemitraan dalam berbagai bidang pengembangan teknologi yang sesuai dengan kebutuhan spesifik klien.
+- To offer partnerships in various areas of technology development tailored to clients’ specific needs.

-## 🔄 Tahapan Layanan
+## 🔄 Service Stages
-1. **Customer Identification**: Memahami kebutuhan dan tantangan utama pengguna.
+1. **Customer Identification**: Understanding the users' main needs and challenges.
-2. **Consideration**: Menyediakan solusi alternatif yang relevan.
+2. **Consideration**: Providing relevant alternative solutions.
-3. **Decision**: Menentukan layanan dan pendekatan yang akan digunakan.
+3. **Decision**: Determining the services and approaches to be used.
-4. **Implementation**: Eksekusi pengembangan solusi bersama tim teknis.
+4. **Implementation**: Executing the development process with the technical team.
-5. **Post-Implementation**: Evaluasi dan pendampingan pasca peluncuran.
+5. **Post-Implementation**: Evaluation and support after launch.
-6. **Expansion**: Mendukung pengembangan berkelanjutan dan peningkatan skala produk.
+6. **Expansion**: Supporting continuous development and product scaling.

-## 💼 Layanan & Partnership
+## 💼 Services & Partnerships
-Platform kami terbuka untuk kemitraan dalam berbagai bidang:
+Our platform is open to partnerships in the following areas:
 - UI/UX Design
 - Front End Development
 - Back End Development